pierrepo/mdner/README.md

 TEMP    85.71   66.67   75.00
 ```

-Here, we define a model where the dropout will be 0.4 (40% of the nodes will be deactivate).
+Here, we define a model where the dropout will be 0.4 (40% of the nodes will be deactivated).
 The three other values correspond to the metrics.
 They allow us to consider what is the best model.
 Here we prefer the precision score rather than the recall score.
 The sum of these 3 values must be equal to 1.0.

 We have also chosen to create a model based on Transformers by using the `-g` option.
 If the `-g` option is not chosen, the model generated will be based on the cpu and will use a basic spaCy model.

-The `-p` is used to add paraphrases to the learning dataset.
+The `-p` option is used to add paraphrases to the learning dataset.

+The `-s` option specifies the seed used to sample the data sets.
+You should be able to obtain similar results wit the same seed.

 At the end of the code execution, the best NER model will be evaluated on the validation set.
 The model will be located in the `results/models` directory.
 In this example, the model will be in `results/models/my_model`.